-FACT: We all have the exact same number of minutes and hours in a day.
-You, me, FaceBook Zucky.
-All of us.
+FACT: We all have the same number of minutes and hours daily.

-FACT: Thank you for reading this.
-I’m passionate about it.
-If you learn some things you can steal back some wasted minutes and turn them into hours, energy and money.
-No crap.
+If you learn some things, you can steal back some wasted minutes and turn them into hours, energy, and money.

 Minutes Turn into Hours

-So while some weekend DIY working on the lawn or painting a room or building a pergola can be recreational, when you’re doing it for money (I own the business) to buy food and health insurance and karate lessons for my boy, it takes on a whole new urgency.
+So while some weekend DIY working on the lawn, painting a room, or building a pergola can be recreational, when you’re doing it for money (I own the business) to buy food and health insurance and karate lessons for my boy, it takes on a whole new urgency.

 If something weighs 600 pounds (like the steel beam we moved last week) or the stack of deck boards, you want to make damn sure you’re not moving it all over the place.

 One deck board, who cares?